 Case postale 2300

 CH-1211 Geneva 2

-In the coming period this page will be expanded, important updates will also be sent to the polardata mailing list.
-If you aren't on that list yet we strongly encourage you to sign up.
+- Important updates will may be sent to the polardata mailing list.
+If you are not a subscriber we strongly encourage you to sign up.

 More recently, the focus has been on identifying and understanding the specifics of polar data sharing and interoperability through workshops such as the Polar Connections Interoperability Workshop and Assessment Process hosted by the European Space Agency in 2016, and the Arctic Spatial Data Pilot implemented by the Open Geospatial Consortium.
 In May of 2018, the Polar Data Planning Summit (PDPS) hosted by the University of Colorado focused on specific interoperability priorities and the organizational and community-building aspects of data sharing and interoperability.